shawn-nyk/tp/docs/UserGuide.md

 #### Deleting item in profile: `delete me`

-Deletes experience, skills or achievements descriptors from your profile.
+Deletes experience, skills or achievements from your profile.

 Format: `delete me INDEX`